');

 About Cashmere, WA

-Cashmere is a small community in Washington with a population of 3,263 residents.
-The median household income is $63,825 per year, which is near the national average.
-The median age in Cashmere is 44 years.
+Cashmere is a small town located in Washington with a population of 3,263 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $63,825 per year, which is 15% below the national median of $75,149.
+The median age of 44 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Cashmere Ranks in Washington